aws-powertools/aws-lambda-powertools-python/docs/utilities/parser.md

     --8<-- "examples/parser/src/data_model_eventbridge.json"
     ```

 ## Advanced

 ### Envelopes

-Envelopes use JMESPath expressions to extract specific portions of complex, nested JSON structures.
-This feature simplifies processing events from various AWS services by allowing you to focus on core data without unnecessary metadata or wrapper information.
+You can use **Envelopes**, which are **JMESPath expressions**, to extract specific portions of complex, nested JSON structures.
+This is useful when your actual payload is wrapped around a known structure, for example Lambda Event Sources like **EventBridge**.

-**Purpose of the Envelope**

-- Data Extraction: The envelope helps extract the specific data we need from a larger, more complex event structure.
-- Standardization: It allows us to handle different event sources in a consistent manner.
-- Simplification: By using an envelope, we can focus on parsing only the relevant part of the event, ignoring the surrounding metadata.

 Envelopes can be used via `envelope` parameter available in both `parse` function and `event_parser` decorator.

-All you want is what's inside the `detail` key, from the payload in the sample example.

-Using `@event_parser` decorator to automatically parse the EventBridge event and extract the UserModel data.
-The envelope, specifically `envelopes.EventBridgeEnvelope` in this case, is used to extract the relevant data from a complex event structure.
-It acts as a wrapper or container that holds additional metadata and the actual payload we're interested in.

 === "Envelopes using event parser decorator"

-    ```python hl_lines="2 10"
+    ```python hl_lines="3 6-10 12"
     --8<-- "examples/parser/src/envelope_with_event_parser.py"
     ```

 === "Sample event"

-    ```json
+    ```json hl_lines="12-16"
     --8<-- "examples/parser/src/envelope_payload.json"
     ```

 #### Built-in envelopes

-Parsers provides built-in envelopes to extract and parse specific parts of complex event structures.
-These envelopes simplify handling nested data in events from various AWS services, allowing you to focus on the relevant information for your Lambda function.
+You can use pre-built envelopes provided by the Parser to extract and parse specific parts of complex event structures.

 | Envelope name                 | Behaviour                                                                                                                                                                                             | Return                             |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------- |